realmm13/marathonminimalist/src/components/design-system/patterns.md

 </Dialog>
 ```

-This pattern guide provides practical examples for building consistent, accessible, and performant UI components using the Marathon Minimalist design system.
+This pattern guide provides practical examples for building consistent, accessible, and performant UI components using the Prep My Run design system.